 IRS Letters and Visits to Return Preparers

-Letter 4810 - Sent in November 2013 advising the recipient that an IRS representative will contact them to schedule an educational visit to review their responsibilities in correctly preparing the Schedule C.
+November 2013 - Advising that an IRS representative will contact them to schedule an educational visit to review their responsibilities in correctly preparing the Schedule C.

-Letter 5292 - Sent in November 2013 advising the recipient that an IRS representative will contact them to schedule an educational visit to review their responsibilities in correctly following preparer tax identification number (PTIN) rules.
+November 2013 - Advising that an IRS representative will contact them to schedule an educational visit to review their responsibilities in correctly following preparer tax identification number (PTIN) rules.